cwhitson97/WeatherApp/README.md

 __Nick Wilkins's Next Steps:__
 1. Fix the website up and start to work with other team members so that we can get the code runnin.

+__Sprint 3 Retrospective:__

+__Courtney Whitson's Next Steps:__

+Status of Project: We have linked all the '.kv' files to the main executable, and are able to click buttons and navigate the app.

+1. Will connect the Weather API to the GUI, to display the weather
+2. Create unit tests to verify the functionality of the app
+3. Create a downloadable installation for app